rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 ### SMTP best practices

-The unusual history and nature of e-mail means that a lot of evolution has happened along the years in a decentralized, organic sort of way.
+The unusual history and nature of email means that a lot of evolution has happened along the years in a decentralized, organic sort of way.
 The primary evolutionary force has always been spam.
 Today there are many different practices to prevent spam, but only a handful of them are in frequent usage.
-No one can guarantee that following these practices will ensure your e-mail is delivered successfully to its destination, but these practices will absolutely reduce the chances that another mail server will refuse delivery of your messages or unjustly mark them as spam.
+No one can guarantee that following these practices will ensure your email is delivered successfully to its destination, but these practices will absolutely reduce the chances that another mail server will refuse delivery of your messages or unjustly mark them as spam.
 We have chosen these as best practices